Table of Contents

 LinkedIn is one of the most trusted networking platforms at the moment.
 Send genuine outreach messages to your potential clients on LinkedIn.

-Since people send spammy/promotional messages on LinkedIn, your message may go unnoticed if it is not drafted in such a way that it stands out.
+Since people send spammy/promotional messages on LinkedIn, your message may go unnoticed if it is not drafted so that it stands out.

 One, personalize your message using the corresponding profile information.